 Notable 401 decisions and requests

-When federal agencies issue water quality permits, the U.S. Clean Water Act gives states the ability to condition those permits using a 401 certification, to ensure that they meet state standards.
+When federal agencies issue water quality permits, the U.S. Clean Water Act gives states the ability to condition those permits, using a 401 certification, to ensure that they meet state standards.
 In 2021, EPA released eight draft National Pollution Discharge Elimination System (NPDES) water quality permits to authorize the discharges from the Lower Columbia and Snake River Hydroelectric Generating Facilities (federal dams).
-In May 2020, we issued conditional 401 certifications that required EPA's final permits to address the dam's temperature pollution impacts and include the temperature allocations from EPA's temperature TMDL.
+In May 2020, we issued conditional 401 certifications that required EPA's final permits to address the dam's temperature-pollution impacts and include the temperature allocations from EPA's temperature TMDL.

-Ecology has now submitted 401 certifications for all 10 federal dams in the state.
+We have now submitted 401 certifications for all 10 federal dams in the state.

 To stay up to date on this and other Water Quality news please sign up for our email list.